 Integreon is well known for its e-discovery, managed document review, legal process outsourcing (LPO), research and knowledge support, and middle office business services for law firms, corporations, and financial institutions.
-Beyond marketing, Ron helps law firms and law departments improve efficiency and effectiveness
+Beyond marketing, Ron helps law firms and law departments improve efficiency and effectiveness using Integreon services.

 But it is through his blog, Strategic Legal Technology, that Ron is best known.
 Ron has blogged since 2003; in 2009, the ABA Journal selected his blog for its Blawg 100, the ABA’s annual list of the best of the blawgosphere.
 The choice was a good one: Ron is as insightful as he is prolific.
 His blog is widely read because Ron writes with two decades of experience at the intersection of law practice, law business, outsourcing, e-discovery, knowledge management, and technology.